Honorary Degrees Committee

 Honorary Degrees shall be conferred after approval by a Joint Committee of the Senate and the Council.

-Nominations will be considered annually by the Honorary Degrees Committee at its meeting in March.
+Suggestions and nominations for Honorary Degrees will be considered annually by the Honorary Degrees Committee at its meeting in March.

 The following considerations should be borne in mind in submitting nominations.